Symphony No. 2 (Elgar): Analysis

-First movement: Allegro vivace e nobilmente
+I. Allegro vivace e nobilmente

 The first movement is the longest of the four, running at approximately 17 minutes.
 The opening contains wide intervals in the strings and upper winds with upward leaps, thus allowing Elgar to create much expression and passion.
 Elgar himself described this movement as "tremendous in energy".

 It opens with what is known as the "Spirit of Delight" theme in E♭ major, which reappears several times throughout the movement.
 After eight bars, a two-bar theme is introduced, followed by two more two-bar themes.
 A small bridging passage leads us to the second subject, a wistful tune played by the strings.
 Elgar was insistent that the first entrance of this new subject be played religiously pianissimo without sacrificing the expression dictated.
 This subject is formed from the repetition of a two-bar theme through a sequence that builds from pianissimo to fortissimo.
 This then gives way to a slow, soft cello theme at rehearsal 11, featuring a song-like character.
 Throughout this section, the violas play a subtle accompaniment figure consisting of a quarter note moving up Diatonic and chromatically to an eighth note.
 This figure seems unimportant; however, it later goes on to become a major part of the heroic episode at rehearsal 20, interspersed with a trumpet call which bursts through triumphantly.
 The manipulation of these short motives serve as the basis of Elgar's composition in this movement.
 The brevity of this thematic material does not leave the listener feeling exhausted, as Elgar ties them up by closely relating each, resulting in a lengthy flowing development at rehearsal 24.

 The opening melody of the development is made up of eerie diatonic and chromatic scales and is rather ambiguous, culminating in the appearance of what Elgar called the "ghost" motive in the violins at rehearsal 24.
 A clearer and more grounded tune appears later in the cellos, commanding this section until the transformation into what appears to be a super-development.
 Elgar quickly thickens out the score and fills it with punctuating accents and six bars of downward leaps into the main theme, thus beginning the transition back into the primary material.
 This bridging section contains a break after the first bar of rehearsal 42 which gives the audience a chance to catch its breath before plunging into the recapitulation, which follows the standard outline.
 Following is a coda section at rehearsal 61, which introduces a short, calm section before uprooting the music with a surge of excitement and closing with a virtuosic ending.